ethersphere/swarm-guide/contents/usage.rst

 bzzr and bzzi
 ^^^^^^^^^^^^^^
-Schemes with short names bzzr and bzzi are deprecated in favour of bzz-raw and bzz-immutable, respectably.
+Schemes with short names bzzr and bzzi are deprecated in favour of bzz-raw and bzz-immutable, respectively.
 They are kept for backward compatibility, and will be removed on the next release.

 Manifests